mercuryoio/BAAS-API/README.md

 All the methods in b2b domain have to be signed up with `b2b-bearer-token`.
 You can get it in authorization flow described here.

-For authorization you need your `sdk-partner-token`.
-Ask your Mercuryo manager to get it.
+*Note: For authorization you need your `sdk-partner-token`.
+Ask your Mercuryo manager to get it.*

 [Sign up/Log in](https://github.com/mercuryoio/Commercial-API/blob/master/login.md)